Transfer Pricing: Meaning, Objective, Benefits, and Applicability

 A transfer price arises for accounting and taxation purposes when related parties, such as divisions within a company or a company and its subsidiary, report their own profits.
 When these related parties are required to transact with each other, a transfer price is used to determine costs.
 Transfer prices generally do not differ much from the market price.

-Transfer price is a price that represents the value of goods or services between independently operating units of an organization whereas “transfer pricing” refers to prices of transactions between associated enterprises that may take place under conditions differing from those taking place between independent enterprises.
+Transfer price is a price that represents the value of goods or services between independently operating units of an organization whereas transfer pricing refers to prices of transactions between associated enterprises that may take place under conditions differing from those taking place between independent enterprises.

 Transfer pricing generally refers to the price at which goods or services are transferred between associated enterprises.
 These transactions can include sales of products, provision of services, lending of money, and use of (intangible) assets.
 Thus, the effect of transfer pricing is that the parent company or a specific subsidiary tends to produce insufficient taxable income or excessive loss on a transaction.
-For instance, profits accruing to the parent can be increased by setting high transfer prices to siphon profits from subsidiaries domiciled in high tax countries, and low transfer prices to move profits to subsidiaries located in a lower tax jurisdiction.
+For instance, profits accruing to the parent can be increased by setting high transfer prices to siphon profits from subsidiaries domiciled in high-tax countries and low transfer prices to move profits to subsidiaries located in a lower-tax jurisdiction.

-What is the objective behind Transfer Pricing?
+What is the objective of Transfer Pricing?

-“Associated Enterprise” means an enterprise that participates or in respect of which one or more persons who participate, directly or indirectly, or through one or more intermediaries, in the management, control, or capital of the other enterprise.
+Associated Enterprise is an enterprise that participates in or in respect of one or more persons who participate, directly or indirectly, or through one or more intermediaries, in the management, control, or capital of the other enterprise.

-“Arm’s Length Price” refers to the price that should have been charged between related parties had those parties been not related to each other.
+Arm’s Length Price refers to the price that should have been charged between related parties had those parties not been related to each other.

-• Any permanent establishment of an entity of the group if separate financial statements are prepared for financial reporting, regulatory, tax reporting, or internal management control purposes.
+- Or any permanent establishment of an entity of the group if separate financial statements are prepared for financial reporting, regulatory, tax reporting, or internal management control purposes.

 Part 1: Applicability and Scope of Transfer Pricing